rosen-zach/MSBATeam1/README.md

 The lab and example are provided by the textbook "An Introduction to Statistical Learning: with Applications in R".<br/>
 Chapter 6: Lab Number 1 & Applied Exercise Number 8

-## Below is a link to the interactive HTML document
+## Below is a link to the interactive lab

 https://rosen-zach.github.io/subset_selection/subset_selection_lesson